 SAFs are liquid fuels currently used in commercial aviation, which can reduce CO2 emissions by up to 80%.
-SAF contain the same hydrocarbons as fossil-based jet fuel, resulting in similar tailpipe emissions.
-However, the key difference is that these hydrocarbons are derived from more sustainable sources.
-SAF can be produced from a number of sources (feedstock) including waste fats, oils and greases, municipal solid waste, agricultural and forestry residues, wet wastes, as well as non-food crops cultivated on marginal land.
+It can be produced from a number of sources (feedstock) including waste fats, oils and greases, municipal solid waste, agricultural and forestry residues, wet wastes, as well as non-food crops cultivated on marginal land.
 They can also be produced synthetically via a process that captures carbon directly from the air.
 SAFs can be considered 'sustainable', as their feedstocks do not compete with food crops or output, nor require incremental resource usage such as water or land clearing, and more broadly, do not promote environmental challenges such as deforestation, soil productivity loss or biodiversity loss.
 Whereas fossil fuels add to the overall level of CO2 by emitting carbon that had been previously locked away, SAF recycles the CO2, which has been absorbed by the biomass used in the feedstock during the course of its life.